Qkvad/k-means-clustering/README.md

 # Concept decompositions for Large Sparse Text Data using Clustering
-A project in data mining.
-More info soon...
+A project in data mining based on "Concept Decompositions for Large Sparse Text Data using Clustering.pdf" which can be found as part of this project.

 ## Project Goals